- What is AIS?

 The U.S. Coast Guard and some other approved entities (i.e., U.S. Army Corps of Engineers, National Oceanic and Atmospheric Administration, Marine Exchange of Alaska, etc.) have been transmitting AIS ATON Reports and marine safety information via AIS since 2014 (see our Special Notice 01-2014).
 The exact content, location, and times of these transmissions are announced in the Coast Guard Local Notices to Mariners (LNM) and denoted in Coast Guard Light List.

 Note, AIS ATON stations operated in the U.S., other than by the U.S. Coast Guard, require Federal Communications Commission (FCC) or National Telecommunication Information Agency (NTIA) radio type-certification and proper licensing, which they will not grant without prior consultation with the U.S. Coast Guard.
-Requests for approvals to use AIS as or on a Private ATON may be directed to firstname.lastname@example.org, and must include either a CG Form 2554 or 4143 and this Addendum.
+Requests for approvals to use AIS as or on a Private ATON may be directed to email@example.com, and must include either a CG Form 2554 or 4143 following these instructions.
 For a listing of FCC type-certified AIS ATON devices, search Equipment Class--AIS at FCC OET Equipment Authorization Search Form.

 For further information on AIS ATON and their uses, please refer to the various IALA Guidelines and Recommendations (i.e., G1062, Establishment of AIS as an AtoN).